Skip to content

 The SDL trace provides you with information on how the SDL contribution is calculated for an employee.
 To view the SDL trace:

-• Go to an employee’s profile and navigate to the relevant payslip.
+1. Go to an employee’s profile, and navigate to the relevant payslip.

-• Open the web view for the payslip by clicking on More next to Preview (draft payslips) / View (finalised payslips).
+2. Open the web view for the payslip by clicking on More next to Preview (for draft payslips), or next to View (for finalised payslips).

-• Click on SDL – employer to view the SDL trace.
+3. Click on SDL – Employer to view the SDL trace.

-• You can then drill further down into the calculation by clicking on Income subject to SDL to view how the income subject to SDL is determined.
+4. You can then drill down further into the calculation by clicking on Income subject to SDL to view how it is determined.

 Paying SDL